Menu

 "We track PI Objectives and measure business value"

-PI Planning RTE + Teams → Confidence votes, commits
+PI Planning RTE + Teams → Confidence votes, PI Promises, committed scope Jira Plugin

 "PI Planning takes 2 days but our plans break in week 3"